GlobetrotterTravel/GlobetrotterTravel.github.io/index.md

 has_children: false
 ---

 Welcome to the documentation site for Globetrotter's systems and services.
-You can also use the navigation bar at the left to browse articles, and search for articles using the site search bar at the top.
+You can use the navigation bar at the left to browse articles, and search for articles using the site search bar at the top.

 You can contact us: